bfetler/lending_club/README.md

 #### Exploration

 The dataset contains 14 variables for 2500 loan applicants from FY 2013, including *Interest.Rate* (the interest rate approved), which may be used as a target variable for supervised learning.
-We divided comsumers based on interest rate into two categories, high-interest if above 12% and low-interest if below 12%, using a variable *IR_TF* (interest rate true-false).
+We divided comsumers based on interest rate into two categories, *high interest* if above 12% and *low interest* if below 12%, using a variable *IR_TF* (interest rate true-false).
 After data cleaning, 2498 columns remained.
 Histograms gave some indication of data variability.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/hist_allvar.png" alt="histograms numeric variables" />

-Some histograms of financial variables were not normally distributed.
-For statistical analysis, they were better replaced by log variables.
+Some histograms of financial variables were not normally distributed, and were replaced by log variables for statistical analysis.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/hist_logvar.png" alt="histograms log variables" />

 #### Modeling and Prediction

-The data was randomly split into 75% training data and 25% testing data.
-Fitting and prediction was done comparing several methods:
+The data was randomly split into 75% training data and 25% test data.
+We used the training data to model loan behavior, and the test data as a substitute for incoming new loan applicants.
+Fit and prediction was done comparing several machine learning methods:
 + Support Vector Machines
 + Naive Bayes
 + Logistic Regression